Production (economics): Production growth and performance

-Economic growth is often defined as a production increase of an output of a production process.
+Economic growth may be defined as a production increase of an output of a production process.
 It is usually expressed as a growth percentage depicting growth of the real production output.
 The real output is the real value of products produced in a production process and when we subtract the real input from the real output we get the real income.
 The real output and the real income are generated by the real process of production from the real inputs.

 The real process can be described by means of the production function.
 The production function is a graphical or mathematical expression showing the relationship between the inputs used in production and the output achieved.
 Both graphical and mathematical expressions are presented and demonstrated.
 The production function is a simple description of the mechanism of income generation in production process.
 It consists of two components.
 These components are a change in production input and a change in productivity.

 The figure illustrates an income generation process (exaggerated for clarity).
 The Value T2 (value at time 2) represents the growth in output from Value T1 (value at time 1).
 Each time of measurement has its own graph of the production function for that time (the straight lines).
 The output measured at time 2 is greater than the output measured at time one for both of the components of growth: an increase of inputs and an increase of productivity.
 The portion of growth caused by the increase in inputs is shown on line 1 and does not change the relation between inputs and outputs.
 The portion of growth caused by an increase in productivity is shown on line 2 with a steeper slope.
 So increased productivity represents greater output per unit of input.

 The growth of production output does not reveal anything about the performance of the production process.
 The performance of production measures production's ability to generate income.
 Because the income from production is generated in the real process, we call it the real income.
-Similarly, as the production function is an expression of the real process, we could also call it “income generated by the production function”.
+Similarly, as the production function is an expression of the real process, we could also call it "income generated by the production function".